hirzi/LSD/README.md

 	0	M_12 = pow10(log_M_12) output
 	0	M_21 = pow10(log_M_21) output

-Once we have defined this input (let's call this ABCSampler.input) and priors file (let's call this ABCSampler.priors), we can run generate the simulated data with ABCtoolbox as such:
+Once we have defined these input (let's call this ABCSampler.input) and priors files (let's call this ABCSampler.priors), we can run generate the simulated data with ABCtoolbox as such:

 	ABCtoolbox ABCSampler.input

 #  iii) Remove correlation between summary statistics
-To account for potential correlation between summary statistics and to retain only their informative components, we apply a Partial Least Squares transformation.
+To account for potential correlation between summary statistics and retain only their informative components, we apply a Partial Least Squares (PLS) transformation.
 We can calculate PLS coefficients via find_pls.r.
 We want to find the minimum number of PLS components that explains the majority of the signal.
 Hence, our strategy is two run this in two steps:

 a) run for # PLS components = # of summary statistics. find_pls.r will output a plot which helps determine what the optimum number of PLS components is.